stage88/react-weather/README.md

 + [Realm](https://realm.io/) for React Native is used to persist data
 + I used [Nuclide](http://nuclide.io/) and [Visual Studio Code](https://code.visualstudio.com/) on OSX, both have great support for React Native app development
 + I used git for version control, and stored progress on GitHub.
++ Currently only tested on an iOS device

 # APIs
 + Weather data is retrieved from http://openweathermap.org/